 The use-site must have no open bounds on the type parameter.

-If A is a supertype of B, then GenericType<A> is not a supertype of GenericType<B> and vice versa.
+is not a supertype of GenericType<B>

 This means these two types have no relation to each other and neither can be exchanged for the other under any circumstance.